-This document is designed to meet IM Asset Management Limited's Pillar 3 disclosure obligations.
+This document is designed to meet IM Asset Management Limited's Pillar 3 disclosure obligations, and represents the position as at 30 April 2021.

 IM Asset Management Limited (company number 05016348; FCA firm reference number 402770) ("IM Asset Management" or "the Company") is a subsidiary of Irwin Mitchell Holdings Limited ("IMH"), and under the FCA rules is categorised as an IFPRU €125K Limited Licence Firm.
-IMH owns 90.7% of the ordinary shares of IM Asset Management by both voting rights and rights to dividend distributions (the remaining 9.3% being owned by two of IM Asset Management's directors).
+As at 30 April 2021, IMH owned 90.7% of the ordinary shares of IM Asset Management by both voting rights and rights to dividend distributions (the remaining 9.3% being owned by one of IM Asset Management's directors).